How to become an extra

-- Extra People – Free to join, but takes commission at 20% + VAT on each booking
+- Extra People – Free to join, but takes commission at 20% + VAT on each booking.

 Other ways to find work as an extra

-Twitter is great for hearing through the grapevine – look for updates on hashtags like #extras or #extraswanted.
+Twitter is great for hearing through the grapevine.
+Look for updates on hashtags like #extras or #extraswanted.
 You might also see ads for 'supporting artistes' or 'background artistes', so factor them into your searches.

 If you're after more local opportunities or agencies, try googling "extras agency" + [your location] (e.g. "extras agency Glasgow").
-There are also a couple of companies that specialise in niche looks, disabilities, or particular ethnicities, so it can be worth sniffing them out for the extra leads.
+There are also a couple of companies that specialise in niche looks, disabilities, or particular ethnicities, so it can be worth sniffing them out for extra leads.

 Make sure it's recent!
-Sending in pic from when you were two inches shorter (or thinner…) does you no favours – and turning up to jobs looking very different from what's expected can be a deal breaker.
-Ben recommends updating your profile regularly:
+Sending in a picture from when you were two inches shorter will do you no favours.
+Turning up to jobs looking very different from what's expected can be a deal-breaker.

 Even a slight change could mean you get offered that job you might not have been offered before!

-You don't need to be a pin-up to be an extra (and what makes you distinctive might even be be a bonus), but you'll need to be accurate.
+You don't need to be a pin-up to be an extra (and what makes you distinctive might even be a bonus), but you'll need to be accurate.
 Be prepared to give your measurements regularly – things like your height or clothing sizes.